GMACS-project/GMACS_Assessment_code/README.md

-# The Generalized Model for Assessing Crustacean Stocks V 2.01.L
+# The Generalized Model for Assessing Crustacean Stocks

 The Generalized Model for Assessing Crustacean Stocks (GMACS) is a statistical size-structured population modeling framework designed to be flexible, scalable, and useful for both data-limited and data-rich situations.
 GMACS is an open source program coded in C++ and implemented in Automatic Differentiation Model Builder ([ADMB](http://www.admb-project.org/)).
 It allows to assess the impact of fishing on both the historical and the current abundance of the population and to evaluate sustainable rate of removals (i.e., catches).